giantswarm/kubernetes-training/docs/agenda.md

     Or maybe we could also pin all flip charts in advance, turned reverse.
 Including times and breaks as a timeline.
       - "Fun" questions like number of open-issues, top contributors/companies, .., maybe also a bit about docker, rkt, etc.

-At the end provide sheet for evaluation?
+At the end provide sheet for evaluation? or maybe quick online survey?

 FIXME